 There are no special circumstances as this information collection is conducted in a manner consistent with 5 CFR 1320.6.

-Not Applicable
+A 60-day and 30-day Federal Register Notice was published in order to solicit comments from the general public.
+No comments were received.

 No decision of payment or gift is associated with this collection.